On the (Local) Lifting Property: Ext being a group versus the LLP

 when $i = 1, \ldots, n$.
 Claim is proved.

 Then

 \end{proof}

-\begin{theorem} Suppose $A$ is an inductive limit, with surjective connecting maps, of separable C*-algebras that are RFD and have the LP (e.g. $A = C^*(F_2\times F_2)$ or $A$ is any contractible C*-algebra).
+\begin{theorem} Suppose $A$ is an inductive limit, with surjective connecting maps, of separable C*-algebras that are RFD and have the LP.
 Then $A$ has the LLP if and only if $Ext(A)$ is a group. \end{theorem} \begin{proof} The "only if" is known, so we assume that $Ext(A)$ is a group.
 We write $A = \varinjlim P_n$, where all $P_n$ are separable RFD with the LP and all the connecting maps are surjective.

 Let $k_n$ be as in Lemma \ref{ExtLemma2}.
 Embed $\prod M_{k_n} $ into $B(H)$ diagonally, then $\oplus M_{k_n} \subset K(H)$ and $\prod M_{k_n}/\oplus M_{k_n} \subset B(H)/K(H)$.
 The latter embedding will be denoted by $j$.
 Using Lemma \ref{ExtLemma1} and Lemma \ref{ExtLemma2} we obtain an embedding which we will denote by $\gamma$.
 Then $j\circ \gamma: A \to B(H)/K(H)$ is an extension.
 Since $Ext(A)$ is a group, $j\circ \gamma$ lifts to a completely positive map $\tau: A \to B(H)$.
 Let $E: B(H) \to \prod M_{k_n}$ be the canonical expectation (that is the one that sends an operator to its block-diagonal).
 Then $E\circ \tau$ is a ccp lift of $\gamma$.